Good-Bids/goodbids/docs/local.md

 ### Install Dependencies

+For ACF Pro, copy `auth.json.dist` to `auth.json` in `client-mu-plugins/goodbids` and use config from [ACF's Website](https://www.advancedcustomfields.com/my-account/view-licenses/).
+(Credentials are in 1Password)

-Run `composer install` in the following directories:
+Then, run `composer install` in the following directories:
 1. `root`: Run at project root.
 2. `client-mu-plugins/goodbids`: GoodBids MU Plugin